mindsdb/mindsdb/mindsdb/api/mysql/mysql_proxy/data_types/README.md

 ENJOY!

-NOTE: All of these libraries are homebrewn by mindsdb from scratch, if yuu need to copy something from a different project, please make sure you place it in external_libs
+NOTE: All of these libraries are homebrewn by mindsdb from scratch, if you need to copy something from a different project, please make sure you place it in external_libs